btmbtm/btmbtm.github.io/gre/extrarcguide.md

 3. Summarize/recap via skimming

     This is the most vital step to acing GRE questions as it gives us a strong overview of the passage before jumping into the questions.
-I recommend summarizing while skimming instead other techniques like pausing or using a mental image because it is active and doesn't depend on faulty human memory.
+I recommend summarizing while skimming instead other techniques like pausing and mentally summarizing or other techniques which are passive and reliant on faulty human memory.
+Skimming + summarizing is because it is active and is based on the actual text, not memeory.
 So how to do this:

     1. Start from the first paragraph and jump from line to line looking for any key words
     2. While doing this summarize mentally with your inner voice: 'Paragraph 1 says a, b, c'